brendo-pereira-viegas/design-patterns/README.md

    <ul>
       <li>
          <strong>Creationals</strong>: These patterns focus on
-         <strong>how objects are created</strong>, abstracting the process to
+         <strong>how objects are created</strong>, abstracting <br>
-         make the code more <strong>flexible and reusable</strong>, while hiding the implementation and easing adaptation to changes.
+         the process to make the code more <strong>flexible and reusable</strong>, while hiding the implementation and easing adaptation to changes.
       </li>
    </ul>
 </section>